-With information, reviews and price comparisons on any product you can imagine available 24/7, it now takes very little effort to be a savvy consumer and make sure you get the biggest bang for your buck.
+With information, reviews, and price comparisons on any product you can imagine available 24/7, it now takes very little effort to be a savvy consumer and make sure you get the biggest bang for your buck.

-However, you may be unaware of other ways the internet has made 21st Century shopping, entertainment, dining and banking cheaper for all of us.
+However, you may be unaware of other ways the Internet has made 21st century shopping, entertainment, dining, and banking cheaper for all of us.

 We’ve all heard of Groupon and its ilk, but there are hundreds of ways to save on your regular (and irregular) purchases.
 For example, did you know you could set up Google Alerts to email you coupons and deals?
 In addition, following your favorite retailer on Twitter or Facebook will often score you special promotions.

-Finally, there are thousands of grocery coupon sites that allow you to print out coupons on your favorite products—but don’t forget the sites like www.shortcuts.com that will load your coupons directly onto your store loyalty card.
+Finally, there are thousands of grocery coupon sites that allow you to print out coupons on your favorite products—but don’t forget the sites like shortcuts that will load your coupons directly onto your store loyalty card.

 Before you make any online purchase, double check to see if you can make your money work harder for you.
 Ebates is a site where you can earn up to 25% cash back on your purchases.
 You simply need to start your shopping from the Ebates site, and your purchases will earn you cash back.

 Upromise is another site that can make your purchases work for you.
 Start from their home page or shopping tool bar, and each of your purchases will earn you a percentage toward college savings.
 Both of these tools are great ways to make planned purchases (like for Christmas gifts, for example) give back to the buyer.

 By now, we should all be aware that many of our favorite television shows and movies are available online through sites like Hulu, Crackle and network websites.
 With these options, you can cancel your cable and get your entertainment fix online.

 (Side note—when I called our cable company, who also is our internet provider, to do just that, I found out that the difference in our monthly bill would only be $10.
 I said to go ahead with it, as we were seriously trying to save money at the time, and our provider agreed to just lower our bill by $10 for the year while leaving the cable service intact.)